Imperial Russian Army: 1814 campaign in France

 The campaign in France was marked by persistent advances made by the Russian-led forces towards Paris despite attempts by Alexander's allies to allow Napoleon an avenue for surrender.
+The Russians performed well in battles such as Brienne and Craonne.
 In a brilliant deceptive manoeuvre Alexander was able to reach, and take Paris with the help of the surrender of Marshal Marmont's beleaguered exhausted troops, before Napoleon, who was out of position and rushing to Paris to defend it, could reinforce its garrison, effectively ending the campaign.
 More pragmatically, in 1814 Russia, Britain, Austria, and Prussia had formed the Quadruple Alliance.
 The allies created an international system to maintain the territorial status quo and prevent the resurgence of an expansionist France.
 This included each ally maintaining a corps of occupation in France.
 The Quadruple Alliance, confirmed by a number of international conferences, ensured Russia's influence in Europe, if only because of the proven capability of its army to defeat that of Napoleon and to carry the war to Paris.

 After the allies defeated Napoleon, Alexander played a prominent role in the redrawing of the map of Europe at the Congress of Vienna in 1815.
 Many of the prominent Russian commanders were feted in the European capitals, including London.
 In the same year, under the influence of religious mysticism, Alexander initiated the creation of the Holy Alliance, a loose agreement pledging the rulers of the nations involved—including most of Europe—to act according to Christian principles.
 This emerged in part due to the influence religion had played in the army during the war of 1812, and its influence on the common soldiers and officers alike.

 The Russian occupation forces in France, though not participating in the Belgian campaign, re-entered combat against the minor French forces in the East and occupied several important fortresses.